Lundalogik/LimeBootstrap/README.md

 Older versions of IE _may_ work, but the ActionPads will surely not look so great.

+As the framework uses Knockout model is a Model-View-View Model, where

 ### Included javascript frameworks
 The bundled library contains: